Ataxic Cerebral Palsy

 Where Can Caregivers Get Help?

 Taking care of a child with cerebral palsy can feel overwhelming at times.
-Not only do kids with CP need a lot of attention at home, they also need to go to many medical appointments and therapies.
+Kids with CP need a lot of attention at home, and also need to go to many medical visits and therapies.
 Don't be afraid to say yes when someone asks, "Can I help?"
 Your family and friends really do want to be there for you.

 To feel less alone and to connect with others who are facing the same challenges, find a local or online support group.
 You also can get information and support from CP organizations, such as:

-Staying strong and healthy is not only good for you, but also for your child and your whole family.
+Staying strong is not only good for you, but also for your child and your whole family.

 Looking Ahead

-Living with cerebral palsy is different for every child.
-To help your child move and learn as much as possible, work closely with your care team to develop a treatment plan.
+Life with cerebral palsy is different for every child.
+To help your child do as well as possible, work closely with your care team to develop a treatment plan.
 Then, as your child grows and their needs change, adjust the plan as needed.

 These guides can help as you plan for each stage of childhood and early adulthood: